MEET THE GUYS

 John has worked closely with many famous performers such as Walter Becker and Donald Fagan(Steely Dan), The Brooklyn Bridge, the Coasters, the Dovels, Acadamy Award winning song- writer Frankie Previtte (Dirty Dancing) and many more.
 He has also written many songs that were released nationally.
 Johnny G also worked as an actor for 8 years.
 He had a steady role for five years as a prison guard on the HBO dramatic series "OZ", also "Law and Order", "Ed" and many motion pictures such as "The Siege" "Runaway Bride", "The Interpreter", "Analyze That" among others.

 Johnny G is one of the founding members of the Goldtones.
 He is currently on medical leave and is convalescing at his New Jersey home with his wife of 51 years, Ann.
 The Goldtones look forward to John's return with his strong falsetto and his onstage humor!

-The Goldtones are considered “Florida's Hottest Doo-Wop Group” and It's a title they don't take lightly as they continue to challenge themselves to remain the best in the industry.
-Under the capable leadership of Ed Diana, one of the group's founders, they have become the most requested oldies group in Florida with a gig schedule of 80-100 shows a year (pre-COVID of course)!
-Audiences love them not only for their vocal talents, but for their humor and their audience interaction.
-There's never a dull moment with entertainment by the Goldtones!
+The Goldtones are considered "Florida's Hottest Vocal Harmony Group" and it's a label they don't take lightly as they continue to challenge themselves to be the best in the industry.
+Under the capable former leadership of co-founder Ed Diana, and the current leadership of Gary Blomberg, The Goldtones have become the most requested harmony group in Floirida and have developed a consistent performing schedule of 80-100 gigs/year in a variety of venues including cruise ships, restaurants, dinner clubs, theaters, casinos, residential communities and private venues.
+Audiences love them not only for their vocal talents but for their humor and their audience interaction.
+There's never a dull moment with entertainment by The Goldtones!